SGpp/DisCoTec/paper.md

 # Acknowledgements

-We acknowledge contributions from Mario Heene, Christoph Kowitz, Alfredo Parra Hinojosa, Michael Obersteiner,
-Marcel Hurler, Johannes Rentrop, Keerthi Gaddameedi, Marvin Dostal, Marcel Breyer, Christoph Niethammer, Philipp Offenhäuser, and support from HLRS, LRZ, JSC, and NHR@FAU, where we would like to highlight the long-standing support by Martin Bernreuther and Martin Ohlerich in particular.
+We acknowledge contributions from Mario Heene, Christoph Kowitz, Alfredo Parra Hinojosa, Johannes Rentrop, Keerthi Gaddameedi, Marvin Dostal, Marcel Breyer, Christoph Niethammer, Philipp Offenhäuser, and support from HLRS, LRZ, JSC, and NHR@FAU, where we would like to highlight the long-standing support by Martin Bernreuther and Martin Ohlerich in particular.